codechimp-org/ha-menu/README.md

 A Mac OS Menu Bar app to perform common Home Assistant functions
 Currently HA Menu supports
 * Turning available switches, lights, automations and input_boolean's on and off
-* Activating scenes and scripts
+* Activating scenes, scripts, buttons and input_buttons
 * input_select option menus
 * Opening and Closing Covers
 * Viewing sensor values (Sensors have to be specifically added to a group)